obinexus/services/chekwu/A Comprehensive Framework for Transforming Insect Biomass into Nutritional and Economic Security in Africa.md

 - Caffeine (stimulant)
 - L-theanine (relaxant)
 - Traditional botanical extracts (varied effects)

+Alcohol remains a globally accepted mild depressant.
+Within the Obinexus portfolio, it functions alongside natural nootropics and adaptogens to deliver targeted psycho-physiological outcomes.
+This positions our products as functional beverages that leverage ethanol's neurochemical properties for specific therapeutic and social benefits, rather than mere intoxication.

 This transparency enables informed consent and positions our products within existing frameworks for functional beverages and controlled substances.